kurtisnelson/presentations/storing-app-data/slides.md

 # SimpleStore for Protocol Buffers

+---

+# SimpleStore for Protocol Buffers

-Companion artifact of `simplestore-proto` enables storing protoc generated POJOs directly.
+## Companion artifact of `simplestore-proto` enables storing protoc generated POJOs directly.

+---

+# SimpleStore for Protocol Buffers

-Atomically load complex models from disk.
+## Atomically load complex models from disk.

-gRPC users are already using protos for models.
+## gRPC users are already using protos for models.

+---

+# SimpleStore for Protocol Buffers

-Uses Google's Lite protoc plugin, contibutions of other runtimes welcome.
+## Uses Google's Lite protoc plugin, contibutions of other runtimes welcome.

 ---